 - Since you set up your booth each time the flea market opens, it's easy to keep it looking fresh.
 Shoppers won't assume they saw everything you had to offer on their last visit.

-Antique Mall Booth (or Permanent Indoor Flea Market Booth)
+Antique Mall Booths (or Permanent Indoor Flea Market Booths)

 - You don't have to work the booth in person.
 You set it up and leave the antique mall cashiers to take care of transactions, which means your time is more flexible.